Skip to main content

 Are there any medical restrictions for Raleigh Expedition?

-We try to be as inclusive as possible, but we do need to ensure the safety of every individual on expedition.
-If you suffer with a long-standing medical condition, it is important that you disclose this information on the medical form when you apply and discuss it with your Volunteer Coordinator.
-You may be required to have a sign-off letter from your GP.
+We try to be as inclusive as possible, but we do need to ensure the safety of every individual on Expedition.
+If you suffer with a long-standing medical condition, it is important that you disclose this information on the medical form when you apply and discuss it with your Venturer Coordinator.
+You may be required to have a sign-off letter from your GP or other medical professional.

-Due to the nature of the project environments, the remote locations and work that we undertake, any applicant with special medical or mobility requirements will need to speak with our team to determine if we can achieve the necessary safety requirements whilst trying to account for the needs and wishes of an individual.
+Due to the nature of the Expedition environment, the remote locations and physcial work that we undertake, any applicant with special medical or mobility needs will need to speak with our team to determine if we can achieve the necessary safety requirements whilst trying to account for the needs and wishes of an individual.

-We have a good track record in supporting applications from those with a disability and will make every effort to accommodate participants subject to the requirement of the safe running of an adventurous and challenging team based work.
+We have a good track record in supporting applications from those with medical requirements and will make every effort to accommodate participants subject to the requirement of the safe running of an adventurous and challenging team based work.

 What vaccinations do I need?